joshua-smith4/DLV/README.md

            pip install pySMT z3

+           Note: there is some comparability problem on OpenCV.
+Please use version 2.4.8.

 (2) Check the backend of Keras:

 The backend of Keras needs to be changed by editing the ~/.keras/keras.json file :